 How does AAPE work with training programs?

 Several AAPE institutes have been involved in creative solutions to longstanding problems, including certification, progression, and the training and supervising analyst system.
-We are able to collaborate together with a shared vision for the benefit of your particular institute.
+AAPE is able to facilitate collaboration and share innovations and best practices for the benefit of your particular institute.
 AAPE provides immediate ongoing consultation to meet the demands of psychoanalytic education.
 AAPE provides access to clinician-educators from diverse psychoanalytic training programs who are experienced in supporting high standards in the education of candidates in these challenging modern times.
 Member institutes/centers participate in the evolution of standards and policies.
 Sharing of faculty and curriculum resources is encouraged.

 Finally, the ability to have regular site visits allows for your institute to have an external consultative process that provides valuable insights and recommendations to improve your institute’s educational system.
 Strengthening an institute’s recruitment, retention and education of candidates, and development of all faculty is a primary goal of AAPE.
-Self requested, optional consultations on only focused questions may miss larger questions and important areas relevant to a training center’s growth and healthy future.
+Self requested, optional consultations on focused questions or issues are also available to enhance growth and ensure a healthy future.

 I’ve heard that AAPE was not part of the 6-part plan.
 Is this true?

-The American Association for Psychoanalytic Education fulfills the first aspect of the 6 point plan.
+The American Association for Psychoanalytic Education fulfills the goals of the 6 point plan.
 The summary of the plan, announced by Mark Smaller, past president of APsaA on May 8, 2015 is stated below: